neopsyon/bicep-versioning/README.md

 - The **watched** directory for bicep modules defaults to **templates/bicep/modules**
 - Change this directory by configuring the **trigger** & the pipeline variable: **fileFilterPath**
 - Add a desirable directory structure under the **watched** directory, there is a sample of **Microsoft.Web** as a starter, and two bicep modules within.
-- Add & edit bicep modules while following the commitlint syntax, see more down.
+- Add & edit bicep modules while following the **Commitlint** syntax, see more down.
 - Edit **bicepconfig.json** to reflect the proper target of your repository, to leverage modules from ACR.
 - Once you have performed the above steps, it's time to push changes to your repository & authorize the pipeline.